 Why You NEED To Try Lotus Position

 The Lotus Position, or Padmasana, is the quintessential yoga posture.
 But why is it so closely associated with the practice of yoga?
 It's probably because Lotus Pose is the ideal posture for meditation, as sitting in padmasana allows you to remain motionless and free of distraction for extended periods of time.
-Despite its seemingly simple nature, it's very important to do the pose correctly in order to enjoy all the benefits that it offers.
+Despite its seemingly simple nature, it's very important to do the sitting lotus correctly in order to enjoy all the benefits that it offers.
 The legs must be locked in together to keep the lower body fixed and balanced, and the back and spine must be held straight.
 Keep in mind this is a posture that not everyone may be able to achieve at first.
 You may need to ease into it over time.

 Need a good yoga mat to practice Lotus Position?
 Be sure to check out the Yoga Society Shop.